 - Sprains and strains

-If you are an injured victim of a slip and fall accident, Goldberg Finnegan may be able to help.
-Give us a call or fill out the Free Case Review form and a representative will contact you shortly.
+If you are an injured victim of a trip and fall accident, Goldberg Finnegan may be able to help.
+Give us a call or fill out the free case review form and a representative will contact you shortly.

 We offer 100 percent FREE case reviews and only get paid when we win.
 There are no upfront fees for our services, so there is no risk to you.